RoySegall/segallio/content/project/tahini.md

 #### The idea
 We needed to solve one a major problem.
 You might think that creating an API that can serve any kind of app - desktop, mobile, watch etc. - would be the problem.
 No, any API can do this.
-We needed to base the API on a framework which probably stays relevant for years, and won't be absolute, or make you twitch your nose once you here the name, like `YII`.
+We needed to base the API on a framework which probably stays relevant for years, and won't be obsolete, or make you twitch your nose once you hear the name, like `YII`.

 I looked over the web for the best frameworks.
 My first choice was `Symfony`.
 Since version 4 was released a couple of